 08 May How do UX and AI work together?

-User experience with AI-powered products has been on our minds lately.
-We want to share some of what we’ve learned, and what we haven’t found out yet.
+At GroupVisual.io, user experience with AI-powered products has been on our minds lately.
+We want to share some of what we’ve learned, and some questions for the larger UX community to consider.

 AI-powered products take many forms.
 A user experience can occur in 2D on a desktop or smartphone, but it can also take the form of a voice-based interaction, via virtual reality (VR) or augmented reality (AR).
 There’s a lot of UX ground to cover.